-The communications director usually is responsible for the overall communications strategy and is a member of the governor's senior staff.
+The communications director is responsible for the overall communications strategy and is a member of the governor's senior staff.
 As the primary communications strategist, the communications director helps the governor think through the political, governmental and legislative implications of the messages that are delivered to key audiences through the media and public events.

 Some communications directors have broad responsibility and authority that extend beyond the governor's office.
 In a few states, the communications director hires and supervises the public information officers who work in the executive branch agencies.
-This approach gives the governor valuable resources and ensures he or she will not be surprised or embarrassed by something that appears in the media from an agency.
+This approach ensures the governor will not be surprised or embarrassed by something that appears in the media released from an agency.